 Blood pressure and heart disease

-Drinking just one 16-ounce energy drink can increase your blood pressure and stress hormone levels, according to a recent study by Mayo Clinic researchers published in the Journal of the American Medical Association.
+Drinking just one 16-ounce energy drink can increase your blood pressure and stress hormone levels, according to a study by Mayo Clinic researchers published in the Journal of the American Medical Association.
 Although those changes are short term, they could increase a person's long-term risk of developing heart disease.

 In 2013, Dr. Brian Huang treated a 36-year-old patient who came in with severe abdominal pain at Cedars Sinai Medical Center.
 Although the man admitted to some episodes of binge drinking, he also said that he drank three energy drinks every day for the past year.
 His liver function deteriorated to the point that he needed a liver transplant.